About the Program

 What kind of jobs are available for Nutritional Sciences graduates?

 Students pursue jobs in nutrition research; clinical dietetics (neonatal, pediatrics, adult); local, state, and U.S. government funded nutrition programs; home health care; food and supplement industry; consulting practice (business, private); corporate wellness; and sports performance.
 Median annual earnings of dietitians and nutritionists was $59,410 in 2017.
 Visit the Occupational Outlook Handbook for more information about a career in nutrition and dietetics.

-Graduates of the program work in the Center for Public Health Nutrition (Research Coordinators), the Hunger Intervention Program (Program Manager), Washington Physicians Health Program (Research and Communications Coordinator), Highline Medical Center (On-Call Dietitian), and Harborview Medical Center (Meal Host Program Coordinator), to name a few examples.
+Graduates of the program work in the Center for Public Health Nutrition (Research Coordinators), the Hunger Intervention Program (Program Manager), Washington Physicians Health Program (Research and Communications Coordinator), Highline Medical Center (On-Call Dietician), and Harborview Medical Center (Meal Host Program Coordinator), to name a few examples.

 Does the University of Washington offer an undergraduate degree in Nutrition?

 We offer a Food Systems, Nutrition, and Health Major (BA) and a Nutrition Minor.
 If you are interested in pursuing an undergraduate degree with a major in clinical nutrition in the Seattle area, Seattle Pacific University offers a degree.

 Do you offer a distance learning program?